MicrosoftDocs/msteams-docs/msteams-platform/bots/calls-and-meetings/calls-meetings-bots-overview.md

 ## Terminologies

-The following core concepts, terminology, and conventions guide you through the use of calls and online meetings bots:
+The following core concepts, terminology, and conventions guide you by using calls and online meetings bots:

 * Audio or video calls
 * Call types